burlacenko/burlacenko.github.io/ShoppingCart-w19/README.md

 ## How to Run
 To try a live version, click <a href="https://burlacenko.github.io/ShoppingCart-w19/shop/index.html">here</a>.
 To try it locally, fork and clone the project and then open <strong>index.html</strong> in the browser.
+P.S.: ReStock will only be possible if a local DB is running at localhost:1337 [run `npm run develop` in commandline inside folder cartDB]

 ## Features
 Project was with these original features: